vastin/aws-otel-dotnet-instrumentation/README.md

 ## Important

+The AWS Distro for OpenTelemetry for .NET currently does not support AWS SDK for .NET V4.
+We will offer support for V4 before the AWS SDK for .NET V3 reaches end of life on June 1, 2026.
+In the meantime, please use the AWS SDK for .NET V3 with this package for full instrumentation support.

 Although this repository is released under the Apache-2.0 license, some Dockerfiles uses Windows as a base image, which is licensed under the following terms https://learn.microsoft.com/en-us/virtualization/windowscontainers/images-eula.

 ## Building the Project